bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

  * Meets [BBC Children’s and Education Games technical specifications](https://github.com/bbc/childrens-games-starter-pack/blob/master/docs/game-specifications.md), or plan in place to do so by RC
  * Draft documentation on any required dependencies/plug-ins/third party libraries used in the build (the purpose of this is so that the BBC can replicate the Game’s setup if the BBC wants to rebuild the Game).
  * Localisation functionality integrated and tested (if required)
- * **Education games only** - Privacy notice for the Beta version.
-The Supplier will include a privacy notice (as provided by the BBC) in the game and will implement changes to the privacy notice as directed by the BBC and at no charge to the BBC.

 UI, UX, accessibility and Games GEL;
  * Game-specific visual design is applied to GEL UI